 Visit my whole eggs leche flan recipe for the oven method.
 Here’s the stovetop method.

 You can make the caramel per llanera or in one big batch using a pot then just pour the syrup into each tin mold while still hot.

 Tips to prevent the caramel from burning

 - Swirl the pot or llanera as soon as the mixture starts to change in color.
 Use a cooking thong to protect your hands.
 This is the fool-proof way of preventing the sugar from burning and having a bitter taste.
 Keep on swirling until the color turns golden.

 - Immediately remove from heat when the color turns golden.
 Note that residual heat will continue cooking the caramel.

 - While the caramel is still hot, quickly swirl to coat the bottom and sides of the pan evenly.
 Coating the sides of the pan will help loosen the flan later on.

 As it cools down, it will slowly set and solidify.
-This is completely normal.
+This is entirely normal.

 Making the Flan (custard)